-A first batch of ‘early bird’ tickets will go on sale on Monday 3rd September 2018, before a general release of tickets next January.
+A first batch of ‘early bird’ tickets will go on sale on Thursday 21st June 2018, before a general release of tickets in September.

 Because space at this event will be limited and I know you won’t want to miss out, please take a moment now to do a couple of things.

 Firstly, visit the conference website at www.bamfestivity.co.uk.
 You can see on the website details of the incredible speakers who have already agreed to take part.
 If you sign up on the website with your email address, we will send you occasional messages with details of new speaker announcements and ticket offers.